-For security purposes, you may need to change the password for your account or another administrator's account if the password is forgotten, lost, or compromised.
+You need to change the password for your account or another administrator's account if the password is forgotten, lost, or compromised.

 The following rules apply to changing passwords: